Districts & Schools

 Only through a collective commitment from everyone in the state, including schools, teachers, parents, families, students, community organizations, and the public/private sectors, will there be success.

-School is not going to look the same regardless of what shape and form of in-class or distance learning model is adopted.
+School is not going to look the same.
 Contingencies will need to be made.
 Acceptance and understanding will need to be universal.
 The discipline and habits of people will need to change.

 We know our districts are dedicated to the education of our students.
 We know that dedication will persevere in the face of the COVID-19 pandemic.